Welfare Spending and Poverty Rates

 However, linear regression using ten observations showed a positive correlation suggesting that poverty rates increased as welfare spending increased.
 This data shows that current poverty rates are at one of the highest levels since 1959 and that welfare spending per capita is at an all time high.
 Yet, the overall trend line of the graph supports the research question that as welfare spending is increased, poverty rates decrease.

 Data was analyzed for the entire United States.
 Therefore the findings are more applicable at the Federal level.
-Narrowing the findings to a particular state or municipality might be less applicable.
+Narrowing the national findings to a particular state or municipality might be less applicable.
 The analysis fails to account for unique circumstances such as affluence or unemployment rate of one city compared to another city located in the same or another state of a similar population.
-Therefore it would be difficult to generalize the national findings to a specific city.
-We would anticipate that the findings become more applicable as we move from the state level to regional and finally to the national level.
+Therefore it would also be difficult to generalize the national findings to a specific city.
+It is anticipated that the findings become more applicable as we move from the state level to regional and finally to the national level.
 Nonetheless, State and Federal lawmakers should consider the findings when addressing welfare legislation.

 Brady, D., Fullerton, A., & Cross, J.(2009).
 Putting poverty in political context: a multi-level analysis of adult poverty across 18 affluent democracies.
 Social Forces.
 88(1): 271-300.
 University of North Carolina Press.